Welcome to today's edition of the Rush 24-7 podcast.

 Trayvon was staying with Brandy Green after he had been suspended from school for the second time in six months.

-His father and mother both lived there.
+It's Kropp High School, Miami-Dade County, and his father and mother both lived there.

 But he was suspended, so he left town and went up to Sanford to stay with his father's girlfriend.

-However, Chief Charles Hurley, the Miami Dade's police department, in 2010 had implemented a policy that reduced the number of criminal reports, manipulating statistics to create the appearance of a reduction in crime within the school system.
+However, Chief Charles Hurley, the Miami-Dade's police department, in 2010 had implemented a policy that reduced the number of criminal reports, manipulating statistics to create the appearance of a reduction in crime within the school system.

 So less than two weeks before Martin's death, the school system commended Chief Hurley for decreasing school-related juvenile delinquency by an impressive 60% for the last six months of 2011.